arminbw/second-movement-armin/README.md

 Intro
 =====
-Ever wanted a watch that tells you what to do with supreme confidence and zero knowledge of your life?
+Ever wanted a bossy watch that tells you what to do with supreme confidence and zero knowledge of your life?
 Now’s your chance.
 Press the bottom-left button to receive a daily edict.

 (Long-press on the bottom-left button will show you the config-watch-face)